Orecchiette with Sausage & Broccoli Rabe

 3 large garlic cloves, crushed

-1 large bunch broccoli rabe, tough stems removed (about ~2 lb)
+1 large bunch broccoli rabe, tough stems removed and roughly chopped (about ~2 lb)

 Pinch of crushed red pepper